-Latest autism statistics reveal that autism rates have more than doubled since the turn of the century.
+The latest autism statistics reveal that autism rates have more than doubled since the turn of the century.

-It will require several appointments with different health professionals to rule out other conditions that could be causing the problems in your child.
-Often a child who is late to talk is suspected of having a hearing issue first.
-After this is checked then the doctor can move onto evaluating for Autism.
+It will require several appointments with different healthcare professionals to rule out other conditions that could be causing these symptoms in your child.
+Often, a child who is late to talk is thought to have a hearing issue first.
+After this possibility is ruled out, then the doctor can move onto evaluating for Autism.